Shree-Thecreator/MULTI---BOX---GAME/README.md

 # MULTI---BOX---GAME
-Click the boxes and score points (JAVASCRIPT)
+Click the boxes and score points